ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

     message: Annotation<string>,
 });
 ```

+First we define the interface `CoffeeCustomizations` that describes the structure of our coffee customization options.

 This `CoffeeAnnotation` defines the structure of the data that will flow through our graph.
 It includes:
 - `customerName`: The name of the customer